 “Service Agreement” means the agreement signed between the Customer and LGC in relation to the financial consultancy services of Microloan.

-“Credit Agreement” means the agreement entered into between MFI and the Customer providing for the Loan; as such agreement may be amended from time to time.
+“Credit Agreement” means the agreement entered into between DCL and the Customer providing for the Loan; as such agreement may be amended from time to time.
 Credit Agreement includes General Terms and Conditions of Microloan as applied thereto, the Loan Application Form, the Approval Notices, and all schedules and agreements supplemental to the Credit Agreement.

 “Approval Notices” means an irrevocable notice of official approval of the Loan Amount and the Loan Term issued by the Lender to the Borrower no later than one (01) month from the signing date of the Credit Agreement.

-“Business Day” means a day (other than a Saturday, Sunday or a public holiday in Vietnam) on which the Lender is opened for banking transactions in the normal course of business.
+“Business Day” means a day (other than a Saturday, Sunday or a public holiday in Myanmar) on which the Lender is opened for banking transactions in the normal course of business.

 “Customer” means the party to the Loan Application Form and Credit Agreement to whom the Microloan is made.

-“Loan Application Form” means the application in writing submitted by the Customer to MFI for availing of the Loan.
+“Loan Application Form” means the application in writing submitted by the Customer to DCL for availing of the Loan.

-“Microloan” means the amount distributed by MFI to the Customer as specified in the Approval Notice.
+“Microloan” means the amount distributed by DCL to the Customer as specified in the Approval Notice.

-“Terms and Conditions” means the terms and conditions, which form an inseparable part of the Loan Application and Credit Agreement, concluded between the MFI and the Customer.
+“Terms and Conditions” means the terms and conditions, which form an inseparable part of the Loan Application and Credit Agreement, concluded between the DCL and the Customer.

 “Effective Date” means the effective date of this Agreement as set out in Article 12.1 herein.

-“Vietnam” means the Socialist Republic of Vietnam.

 Interpretations

 In this Agreement, unless the context otherwise requires: